 Oh, there is so much more to Indian food than curry!

+What better way to experience Indian culture than through a street food tour?
 Each region of India has its unique street food and Delhi is no exception.
 Visit our favorite vendors in Old Delhi and try the local specialties chole bature, dahi bhalla and aloo chat, as well as parathas, lassi and the very sweet but delicious jalebis and the local equivalent of rice pudding and bread and butter pudding.

 All of these dishes are vegetarian but meat eaters will have the option to try Indian fried chicken towards the end of the tour.
 Vegetarians, worry not: you can take the opportunity to soak up the atmosphere of the buzzing Matia Mahal neighborhood.